masesgroup/netdroid/README.md

----
-title: Android suite for .NET
-_description: Main page of Android suite for .NET
----

 # Netdroid: Android suite for .NET

 Netdroid is a comprehensive suite of libraries and tools to use Android and .NET side-by-side.